DisCoTec/discotec.github.io/2025/registration.md

 - the exact information that you need to appear on it (institution, address, VAT number, etc)

 ## Visa Information
-For official information about visas for entering The Netherlands, please refer to [this webpage](https://www.netherlandsworldwide.nl/visa-the-netherlands).

 In case you need an invitation letter, after completing the registration process, please send your request to <discotec2025@inria.fr> (subject: “DisCoTec 2025 - Visa invitation letter”) by specifying the following details: